StarRocks/starrocks/docs/en/loading/StreamLoad.md

   :::

 - `stream_load_default_timeout_second`: the timeout period of each load job.
 The default timeout period is 600 seconds.
-For more information, see [FE configuration items](../administration/Configuration.md#fe-configuration-items).
+For more information, see [Configure FE dynamic parameters](../administration/Configuration.md#configure-fe-dynamic-parameters).

   If many of the load jobs that you create time out, you can increase the value of this parameter based on the calculation result that you obtain from the following formula: